qijianpeng/awesome-edge-computing/README.md

 No internet connection is required, everything is done locally on the edge device itself.
 Further, multiple edge devices can create a distributed AIoT network.

+- [DDNN](https://github.com/kunglab/ddnn):  distributed deep neural networks
+(DDNNs) over distributed computing hierarchies, consisting of the cloud, the edge (fog) and end devices.
+While being able to accommodate inference of a deep neural network (DNN) in the cloud, a DDNN also allows fast and localized inference using shallow portions of the neural network at the edge and end devices.
+Due to its distributed nature, DDNNs enhance data privacy and system fault tolerance for DNN applications.
+When supported by a scalable distributed computing hierarchy, a DDNN can scale up in neural network size and scale out in geographical span.

 - [FATE](https://github.com/FederatedAI/FATE):FATE (Federated AI Technology Enabler)
 is an open-source project initiated by Webank's AI Department to provide a secure computing framework to support the federated AI ecosystem.
 It implements secure